phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 1. Your application source code was updated.
 In this scenario, when you make a new deploy, instead of executing `monit restart name`, you can execute a script `/usr/bin/unicorn_restart` in the end of your deploy.
 We use a [Capistrano](https://github.com/capistrano/capistrano) after deploy hook to execute the restart `run "pkill -USR2 -f unicorn_rails.*master"`.

 2. A resource testing triggers a `restart`.
-In place of using `restart` action, tries to trigger a command `if cpu is greater than 50% for 5 cycles then exec "/usr/bin/unicorn_restart"`
+In place of using `restart` action, tries to execute a command `if cpu is greater than 50% for 5 cycles then exec "/usr/bin/unicorn_restart"`

 #### Resource testing